 A strong El Nino and wind shear typically suppress the development of Atlantic hurricanes.
 Warmer sea surface temperatures tend to fuel hurricanes.
 However, NOAA is expecting “a weak or non-existent El Nino, near- or above-average sea-surface temperatures…and average or weaker-than-average vertical wind shear.”

 Regardless of predictions, it only takes one hurricane making landfall to make it an active season for you.
 Since it’s better to be safe than sorry, here are a few tips that can help your home and business weather a storm.

 - Monitor the news to allow time to prepare.

-- Identify all tools and equipment that will be needed to secure property before a storm and limit the damage after the storm (flashlights, batteries, caulking, tarpaulins, sandbags, cutting and fastening equipment, etc.).
+- Identify tools and equipment that will be needed to secure property before and recover after the storm (flashlights, batteries, caulking, tarpaulins, sandbags, cutting and fastening equipment, etc.).

 - Clear drains and downspouts to minimize the risk of flooding.

-- Unplug electrical equipment and move property away from windows.
+- Unplug electrical equipment and move items inside and away from windows

 - Check and secure all documents and records.

 - Take or update photographs of real and personal property.